 What Is IUI?

-IUI is a procedure involving the introduction of sperm, provided by a donor or the potential parent, to a mature egg (the treatment is also commonly known as artificial insemination).
+Intrauterine Insemination (IUI) is a procedure involving the introduction of sperm provided by a donor or the potential parent, to a mature egg (the treatment is also commonly known as artificial insemination).
 This option is among the least invasive and most affordable fertility treatments.

 IUI allows the sperm to bypass the vaginal canal and cervix by placing the sperm directly into the uterine cavity near the fallopian opening.